maxkreja/berrymon/sphinx/source/setup.rst

 System & Dependencies
 ---------------------

-Berrymon is written in `Python <https://www.python.org>`_ and requires Python 3 to work.
-If you don't have Python 3 installed or are not sure if you got it, run this commands to install.
-In case Python 3 is already installed, it wont change anything:
+Berrymon is written in Python, hence it requires `Python <https://www.python.org>`_ to work.
+If you haven't installed Python 3 yet, run these commands to install it.
+In case Python 3 is already installed, it won't change anything:

 .. code-block:: bash
     :caption: Install Python 3 using *apt*

     sudo apt install python3 python3-pip

-Berrymon needs some Python libraries, you can install them now or use the *requirements.txt* file described in :ref:`Installation`:
+Berrymon needs some Python libraries to work, you can install them right now or use the *requirements.txt* file described in :ref:`Installation`:

 .. code-block:: bash